Pulvermuhl Viaduct

-The Pulvermuhl Viaduct (Biisser Bréck in Luxemburgish) is a two-track railway viaduct in Pulvermuhl in eastern Luxembourg City, in southern Luxembourg.
+The Pulvermuhl Viaduct (Biisser Bréck in Luxembourgish) is a two-track railway viaduct in Pulvermuhl in eastern Luxembourg City, in southern Luxembourg.

 Technical details

 The viaduct crosses the Alzette valley between the north exit of the Luxembourg station and the Rham Plateau.
 The viaduct has two abutments and four intermediate supports of hollow reinforced concrete, supported by deep foundations of hollow reinforced concrete with a bridge deck formed of a composite structure made of a metal frame and a triangular tubular reinforced concrete slab.